 - Share this article on Comment

 - Share this article on Whatsapp

 For nearly three decades, documentarian Ken Burns has tackled subjects with an unmistakably American flavor.
-The Brooklyn-born helmer has used his signature narration-over-photos technique to tell the rich history of baseball, jazz and America's Civil War.
-Once again, the Oscar-nominated director has turned his lens toward war -- this time World War II.
-Throughout the 14-hour-plus film, simply titled "The War," Burns debunks the myth of a heroic conflict and instead brings to life the destruction wrought.
-Despite its decidedly American point of view, international audiences, particularly the French, are embracing the film, which will unspool at the Festival de Cannes and air on PBS in September.
-Burns spoke about his relationship with Hollywood, the French and his decision to return to the battlefront.
+The Brooklyn-born helmer has used his signature narration-over-photos technique to tell the rich history of baseball, jazz and America’s Civil War.
+Again, the Oscar-nominated director has turned his lens toward war — this time World War II.
+Throughout the 14-hour-plus film, simply titled “The War,” Burns debunks the myth of a heroic conflict and instead brings to life the destruction wrought.
+Despite its decidedly American point of view, international audiences, particularly the French, are embracing the film, which will unspool here and air on PBS in September.
+Burns recently spoke with The Hollywood Reporter film reporter Tatiana Siegel about his relationship with Hollywood, the French and his decision to return to the battlefront.

 Burns: We weren’t going to dive in to just one single moment, one battle.
 We weren’t going to do this overarching thing that is distracted by celebrity generals and politicians, strategy and tactics, weapons and armaments and all things Nazi.
 Instead, we picked four geographically distributed American towns and got to know the towns, got to know the movie palaces where they saw the newsreels, saw who was left behind.
 Then followed these boys off to hell.
 Not the good war of our imaginations and subsequent PR but the worst war ever.
 We wanted to tell it from the bottom up, uninterested in experts.

 THR: Why was it the worst war ever?